barakisbrown/RollDice/README.md

 #SYSTEM

 * NWOD - New World of Darkness - Dice Rolling mechanics are done for this system.
-I am not sure if these are up to spec with revised NWOD called Chronicles of Darkness
+I am not sure if these are up to spec with revised NWOD called Chronicles of Darkness.
+My NWOD accounts for 9's again such as some weapons that exist in the armory.

 * Storyteller